 Why Choose Loma Linda University Infectious Diseases Fellowship

-• Comprehensive rotations – including available electives – in general ID, immunocompromised ID, global health, Coccidioides clinic, high-resolution anoscopy (HRA) clinic, antimicrobial stewardship, infection control/hospital epidemiology, and clinical microbiology.
+• Comprehensive rotations: General ID, immunocompromised ID, global health, Coccidioides clinic, high‑resolution anoscopy (HRA) clinic, outpatient antimicrobial therapy (OPAT) clinic, antimicrobial stewardship, infection control/hospital epidemiology, and clinical microbiology.
+Elective opportunities available.

-• Complete a curriculum emphasizing scholarly work, including research, quality improvement, and community health/outreach in partnership with LLU’s large scientific community and local and international health partners.
+• Emphasis on academics: Participate in research, quality improvement, and community health initiatives through collaboration with LLU’s extensive scientific community and local and international partners.

 “Infectious diseases shape the world we live in – from global pandemics to hospital acquired infections.
 Our Infectious Disease Fellowship is designed to train compassionate, forward-thinking physicians who are ready to lead in clinical care, research and public health.
 We’re building a program where curiosity meets expertise, and where every fellow will be empowered to make a lasting impact.”